- Adults Only

-Styles of decor vary between the two, but are uniformly comfortable and elegant, with marble floored bathrooms, colourful furnishings and antique furniture.
+Styles of decor vary between the two, but are uniformly comfortable and elegant, with marble-floored bathrooms, colourful furnishings and antique furniture.
 Think rustic-luxe.

 Check out: 11:00 AM

-San Domenico offers typical specialties from the region, with an emphasis on seasonal ingredients.
+San Domenico offers typical specialities from the region, with an emphasis on seasonal ingredients.
 Vegetables and produce such as fruit and olive oil are grown or produced on San Domenico’s own land – fresh fish and shellfish are sourced locally.

 La Nassa seafood restaurant and the ‘Al Fresco’ pool restaurant are also open during the summer months.